Pacific Ocean

 To be honest, I bought this album based on the psych-ish cover and the fact the Steven Vail's VMC label released a couple of decent albums including a classic pop-psych set by The David.
 The fact there were almost no credits or liner notes should have given me caution, but I simply wasn't paying much attention.
 I didn't even take note of the fact most of the nine tracks were covers.

-As Eddie James and the Pacific Ocean, by 1967 namesake/singer/keyboardist James, guitarist Kent Henry and bassist Fred Rviera were beginning to attract some attention playing the mid-'60s LA club scene.
+As Eddie James and the Pacific Ocean, by 1967 namesake/singer/keyboardist James, guitarist Kent Henry, drummer Steven "Rusty" Johnson and bass player Fred Riviera were beginning to attract some attention playing the mid-'60s LA club scene.
 Unfortunately, by the time the band got around to signing a record deal Kent and Rivera had jumped ship joining Jac Ttanna in Genesis (not to be confused with the British progressive band).
-James (aka film star James Elmore Olmos) quickly hired Toney Carrubba and Tony Harris as replacements.
+James (aka future film star James Elmore Olmos) and Johnson quickly recruited bassist Toney Carrubba and keyboard player Ron Hensley as a replacements.

 "Purgatory" track listing: